+Table 1

-Table 1 Time table for managing negotiations with DOMLEC for renewal or issuance of new Licences
+Time table for managing negotiations with DOMLEC for renewal or issuance of new Licences

 Months before end of Term Target objective (1) Target objective (2) 42 Licencee to advise the Commission, in writing, as to its intention to renegotiate the licence or surrender it.
-This will be acknowledged by the Commission within seven (7) working days of receipt.
+This will be acknowledged by th (7) working days of receipt. e Commission within seven

-39 If Licencee demonstrates its If Licencee demonstrates its intention to renegotiate the intention to surrender the Licence, the Commission to licence, the Commission to respond to the Licencee respond to the Licencee providing broad frame proposing the broad work and draft of proposed framework and procedure new Licence and setting out for managing the Investor's a proposed time table for disengagement from the meeting the objective business of the Licencee contained herein 39 - 36 Preliminary negotiation of New investors identified new licence terms and new Licence negotiated 36 - 33 Public consultation on concomitantly with proposed new Licence sale/disposal of the asset 33 - 30 Final round of negotiations by the investor 27 Commission issues new Licence 24 the Licensee fail to reach ce or if the Investor fails to 2 2 tory to the Commission, the Commission will recommend to the Minister that the Government embarks on the process of "acquisition" of the assets of the investor at the Fair Market Value - payment of which will be effected on the expiration date of the Term or such other date as the parties may mutually agree.
+39 If Licencee demonstrates its If Licencee demonstrates its intention to renegotiate the intention to surrender the Licence, the Commission to licence, the Commission to respond to the Licencee respond to the Licencee - - providing broad frame 1 1 0 work and draft of proposed framework and procedure new Licence and setting out for managing the Investor's a proposed time table for disengagement from the meeting the objective business of the Licencee 20.26 contained herein NT · / · 1 .·/· 1 39 - 36 Preliminary negotiation of New investors identified new licence terms and new Licence negotiated 36 - 33 Public consultation on concomitantly with proposed new Licence sale/disposal of the asset 33 - 30 Final round of negotiations by the investor 27 Commission issues new Licence 24 If the Commission and the Licensee fail to reach agreement on a new Licence or if the Investor fails to identify a purchaser satisfactory to the Commission, the Commission will recommend to the Minister that the Government embarks on the process of "acquisition" of the assets of the investor at the Fair Market Value - payment of which will be effected on the expiration date of the Term or such other date as the parties may mutually agree.
 New Licence to become effective on the date of acquisition of the asset.